jfecher/ante-website/content/docs/language.md

 Dereferencing pointers in ante is somewhat uncommon, so ante provides no pointer dereference operator.
 Instead, you can use the `deref` function in the standard library.
-If you need to access a stuct field, `struct.field` in will work as expected regardless of whether `struct` is a struct or a pointer to a struct.
+If you need to access a struct field, `struct.field` in will work as expected regardless of whether `struct` is a struct or a pointer to a struct.

 ## Pipeline Operators